vogonairlock/portfolio.v1/README.md

 ## Notes on Accessibility

 <br>
-I've designed my portfolio to be accessible, but as I'm still learning about some aspects of web accessibility <br> (colour contrast especially), it is definitely a work in progress.
+<p align="center">I've designed my portfolio to be accessible, but as I'm still learning about some aspects of web accessibility <br>
+(colour contrast especially), it is definitely a work in progress.
 I have included the .sr-only (screen reader only) <br> class throughout my HTML and within my reset.css files in order to hide and display elements as appropriate <br>
 for screen readers, and went through my entire website myself using a screen reader on both mobile and <br> desktop and tailored certain elements to read appropriately.
-In addition, I have included reduced-animation <br> media queries (courtesy of <a href="https://github.com/hankchizljaw/modern-css-reset">hankchizljaw</a>)'s Modern CSS Reset.
+In addition, I have included reduced-animation <br> media queries (courtesy of <a href="https://github.com/hankchizljaw/modern-css-reset">hankchizljaw</a>)'s Modern CSS Reset.</p>
 <br>
 <br>
 <br>